stacks-network/stacks/README.md

 <a name="viewing-profiles"/>
 ## Viewing Profiles

 Profiles may be viewed on any OneName profile explorer.

+### OneName Explorers

-Just like Bitcoin has many block explorers (like blockexplorer.com), developers may crawl the key-value store and set up their own OneName explorers.
+OneName profile explorers are systems that read OneName user data from the key-values store and provide an interface for viewing profiles.
+This is similar to how Bitcoin has block explorers that read data from the blockchain and provide an interface for viewing transaction data.
+As with bitcoin block explorers, developers are free to crawl the key-value store and set up their own OneName profile explorers.

-A default explorer is hosted on http://onename.io
+### Viewing profiles on onename.io

+[onename.io](https://www.onename.io) comes with it's own default OneName explorer.

-URL pattern for viewing a profile on onename.io:
+The URL pattern for viewing a profile on onename.io:

     https://www.onename.io/<username>

-URL pattern for viewing a profile as raw JSON data on onename.io:
+The URL pattern for viewing a profile as raw JSON data on onename.io:

     https://www.onename.io/<username>.json